 Then all you have to do is peel them!
 I run the cooked eggs under cold water or put them in an ice bath (bowl with ice and water).
 Then I crack the shells gently all over, and they slide right off!

-I use a combination of mayonnaise (or vegannaise) and mustard (just the yellow stuff) and then a tiny bit of acid (vinegar, pickle juice, lemon or lime juice).
+For my perfect deviled eggs, I use a combination of mayonnaise (or veganaise) and mustard (just the yellow stuff) and then a tiny bit of acid (vinegar, pickle juice, lemon or lime juice).
 My favorite kinds of mayo are homemade (that version is paleo/whole30 approved), Primal Kitchen (made with avocado oil), and Just Mayo, which is actually veganaise.

 If you’re not a big fan of the flavor of mayonnaise (like me), you might want to try Just Mayo brand.
 It’s made using pea protein, so it’s not paleo, but it IS much more neutral and lends the same creaminess without the strong mayo flavor.

-Don’t be afraid to experiment with flavors.
-You can take these in so many directions without a ton of fancy-pants ingredients or extra effort.
+DON’T BE AFRAID TO EXPERIMENT WITH FLAVORS.
+You can take these deviled eggs in so many directions without a ton of fancy-pants ingredients or extra effort.
 Heck, you can get creative simply by changing out the mayo or mustard you use–try chipotle or sriracha mayo, Dijon or jalapeño mustard, etc. It can be really fun to experiment!

 Below I’ve included my favorite method for deviled eggs, plus all TWELVE variations I came up with.
 I’m sure you could come up with twelve more!

-There are a lot of ways you can do this–you can use a fancy piping tip, you can use a spoon, etc. My favorite way is to put the yolk mixture into a zip-top sandwich bag and snip off the tip of one of the corners to use as a piping bag.
+There are a lot of ways you can make deviled eggs look pretty!
+You can use a fancy piping tip, you can use a spoon, etc. My favorite way is to put the yolk mixture into a zip-top sandwich bag and snip off the tip of one of the corners to use as a piping bag.

 My other big tip is to put something as garnish on top–even if it’s just a bit of extra salt and pepper.
-I love fresh herbs, a little bit of dried spices or herbs, some fresh toppings (like tomatoes, bacon, etc.) or a little drizzle of hot sauce.
+I love fresh herbs, a few dried spices or herbs, some fresh toppings (like tomatoes, bacon, etc.) or a little drizzle of hot sauce.

 - Classic Egg Salad + 3 Yummy Variations